 Summary: two quite equivalent models, with the obvious difference of one being a prime and the other a zoom.

 Is the difference between 17mm (Tamron) and 18mm (Batis) clearly visible or useful?
 Yes, there is a noticeable difference and probably the Tamron is a little bit wider than 17mm or the Batis is a little bit longer than 18mm, let's see with an example how much the field of view of the Tamron is larger than the 18mm of the Batis:

-The difference is there and Tamron also zooms from 17mm to 28mm: not a wide and typical focal range, like more classic 16-35 or 17-40, it is narrower to keep dimensions and weight down, but definitely more flexible than a prime.
+The difference is well visible and the Tamron also can be zoomed from 17mm to 28mm: not a typical focal range, like more classic 16-35 or 17-40, it is narrower to keep dimensions and weight down, but definitely more flexible than a prime.